Binospec IFU information

 Binospec IFU properties

-For example, since the spectral resolution is set by the 0.7″ spatial element, the resolution of the spectra is R ~ 1900, 5100, 5600 for the G270, G600, G1000 gratings respectively, and the wavelength coverage is as shown in the table on the main Binospec page.
+For example, since the spectral resolution is set by the ~0.7″ spatial element, the resolution of the spectra will be about R ~ 1700, 5100, 5600 for the G270, G600, G1000 gratings respectively.
+(In practice it is measured at a little higher, and is also a function of wavelength, higher resolution at redder wavelengths.)
+The wavelength coverage is as shown in the table on the main Binospec page.
+The allowed central wavelength settings are somewhat different than for the longslit, because this depends on the availability of a spectral line to the flexure control system at the requested grating angle.

 Observing procedures

-The Binospec IFU will be inserted like a Binospec multi-slit mask.
-Handling procedures are still in development.
-It is likely that the IFU will be in the instrument regularly if it sees many requests for use.
-But since there are limited slots for masks, the IFU will not always be installed and PIs must request it ahead of time.
-For example, a target of opportunity observation should not request the IFU unless this has been previously arranged with MMT staff.
+The Binospec IFU is inserted like a Binospec multi-slit mask, but requires careful handling.
+It is likely that the IFU will stay in the instrument semi-permanently as long as it sees many requests for use.
+But since there are limited slots for masks, the IFU could in principle not be installed, and PIs must request it ahead of time.
+For example, a target of opportunity observation should not yet request the IFU unless this has been previously discussed with MMT staff.

 Creating IFU targets

-PIs will be able to request the IFU in their MMT observing catalog forms, similar to how one chooses a longslit.
-Target acquisition should be similar to the longslit, where the PI specifies the RA, Dec, and position angle (PA), and does not need to select guide stars manually.
+PIs can request the IFU in their MMT observing catalog forms, similar to how one chooses a longslit.
+Target acquisition is similar to the longslit, where the PI specifies the RA, Dec, and position angle (PA), and does not need to select guide stars manually.
 Binospec chooses the guide stars itself to set the target onto the IFU.
 However, PIs should be aware that the PA is not completely free:

-The overhead time required for an IFU observation has not yet been determined, but it will likely be at least as long as for a longslit or slit mask observation (estimated 30 minutes for acquisition, calibration exposures, etc).
+The average overhead time required for an IFU observation is similar to other spectroscopic observations, and the current estimate used in the scheduler is the same as for a longslit or slit mask spectroscopic observation: an estimated 30 minutes for acquisition, calibration exposures, CCD readout, etc.

 IFU data processing